NDIA Event Code of Conduct & Harassment Policy

 CONSEQUENCES FOR UNACCEPTABLE BEHAVIOR

 Participants who are asked to stop their behavior will be expected to comply immediately.
-If an attendee or participant continues to violate this Code, NDIA, NTSA or WID may take whatever actions it deems appropriate, including removal from event without refund, disqualification from attending future events, notification of participant’s employer, or notification of on-premises security or local law enforcement as necessary.
+If an attendee or participant continues to violate this Code, NDIA, NTSA, ETI, or WID may take whatever actions it deems appropriate, including removal from event without refund, disqualification from attending future events, notification of participant’s employer, or notification of on-premises security or local law enforcement as necessary.

 REPORTING UNACCEPTABLE BEHAVIOR

-If you are subjected to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify NDIA, NTSA or WID staff, as soon as possible.
+If you are subjected to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify NDIA, NTSA, ETI, or WID staff, as soon as possible.
 All reported concerns will be treated seriously and investigated.
 All participants are expected to cooperate fully and honestly with any investigation.